-14. In grade 7 and all high school courses concerning U.S. history or a combination of U.S. history and American government, students
+- 14. In grade 7 and all high school courses concerning U.S. history or a combination of U.S. history and American government, students must view a Congressional Medal of Honor film made by the Congressional Medal of Honor Foundation, provided there is no cost for the film. - 15.
+In all schools, the curriculum includes a unit of instruction on the Holocaust and crimes of genocide, including Nazi atrocities of 1933-

-- must view a Congressional Medal of Honor film made by the Congressional Medal of Honor Foundation, provided there is no cost for the film. - 15.
-In all schools, the curriculum includes instruction as determined by the Superintendent or designee on the Holocaust and crimes of genocide, including Nazi atrocities of 1933-1945, Armenian Genocide, the Famine-Genocide in Ukraine, and more recent atrocities in Cambodia, Bosnia, Rwanda, and Sudan. - 16.
-In all schools, the curriculum includes instruction as determined by the Superintendent or designee on the history, struggles, and contributions of women. - 17.
-In all schools, the curriculum includes instruction as determined by the Superintendent or designee on Black History, including the history of the African slave trade, slavery in America, and the vestiges of slavery in this country, as well as the struggles and contributions of African-Americans. - 18.
+- 1945, Armenian Genocide, the Famine-Genocide in Ukraine, and more recent atrocities in Cambodia, Bosnia, Rwanda, and - 16.
+In all schools, a unit of instruction must be included on the history, struggles, and contributions of women. - 17.
+In all schools, a unit of instruction must be included on Black History, including the history of the African slave trade, slavery in America, and the vestiges of slavery in this country, as well as the struggles and contributions of African-Americans. - 18.
 In all schools offering a secondary agricultural education program, courses as required by 105 ILCS 5/2-3.80. - 19.
-In all schools, instruction during courses as determined by the Superintendent or designee on disability history, awareness, and the disability rights movement. - 20.
-In kindergarten through grade 8, education must be available to students concerning effective methods of preventing and avoiding traffic injuries related to walking and bicycling.
+In all schools, instruction during courses as determined by the Superintendent or designee on disability history, awareness, and the disability rights movement.